DeviousDevices/DDx/README.md

 DDx is by it's very nature a collaborative project, this is where we place assets that fall outside the scope of the main DD-Assets mod, third party developed meshes, retextures, items which require outside dependancies (such as HDT-HHS for heels), that sort of thing.
 Authorship of the content is thus more varied, containing work from many members of the DD team, aswell work from authors outside the team which is used with their kind permission.

-All items in the pack are made with full support of DDa/DDi in mind, and supports both the UNPB v2.5.2 and CBBE v3.2.3 bodies just as it's parent mods do.
+All items in the pack are made with full support of DDa/DDi in mind, and supports both the UNP v1.2 and CBBE v3.2.3 bodies just as it's parent mods do.
 Items may also feature new textures to make them blend in with existing content when needed.

 Requirements: